BobKerns/better-future/README.md

 ### _future_.`onStart`(_handler_)

-Regesters a _handler_ that that will be notified that the computation has been started.
+Regesters a _handler_ that that will be notified that the task has been started.
-The _handler_ will receive the time the computation started.
+The _handler_ will receive the time the task started.
 Handlers can be added at any time, including long after the `Future` is resolved.

 ### _future_.`onTimeout`(_handler_)

 Registers a _handler_ that will be notified if the `Future` times out.
-This can only happen if the future is creaed with `Future`.`timeoutFromNow`() or `Future`.`timeout`, or if the computation throws an instance of `Timeout`.
+This can only happen if the future is creaed with `Future`.`timeoutFromNow`() or `Future`.`timeout`, or if the task throws an instance of `Timeout`.

 ### _future_.`cancel`(_msg_=`‘Cancelled’`)

 Cancel a pending or executing `Future`.
 Does nothing if it has completed.

-Cancelling a `Future` while the computation is running depends on the computation to check _future_.`isCancelled`() to actually halt execution, but the `Future` will be cancelled regardless.
+Cancelling a `Future` while the task is running depends on the task to await on  _context_.`running`() to actually halt execution, but the `Future` will be cancelled regardless.

 ![State Diagram for cancelling](images/cancel.svg)